larsvonschaff/Django-mockingbird/README.md

-## 1. What is Django-mockingbird and why would I need it?
+## 1. What is Django Mockingbird and why would I need it?

 Until now, there were two options for writing tests for a Django application: either create objects in the database for every test or mock the database queries using [Unit test’s Mock](https://docs.python.org/3/library/unittest.mock.html).
 While the former is slow, the latter is complicated to write and read.
 Both add a lot of setup code to our tests.
-Django-mockingbird introduces a new way to write tests for Django, which is fast to run as well as simple to write.
+Django Mockingbird introduces a new way to write tests for Django, which is fast to run as well as simple to write.

 ## 2. How does it work?